Starting "Big" School

 - Sending out a letter to parents once their child has been given a place at Canada Hill, requesting various important bits of information.
 This includes who their friends are so that we can organise all the new children into two Reception Classes with their friends.

-- Holding a new parents’ meeting towards the end of May before the children start school, to explain about the school in more detail and for parents to meet their child’s new teacher.
+- Holding a new parents’ meeting in the summer term before the children start school, to explain about the school in more detail and for parents to meet their child’s new teacher.
 Parents will be able to see their child’s new classroom and order school uniform.
-Various information booklets about the school are issued, including our Home/School Agreement.
+An information booklet and important dates sheet are handed out and discussed.

 - Providing two induction visits in their new classroom, so that the children may further familiarise themselves with the school environment and their teacher and peers.